jayztea/localmtgleague/README.md

 ## Feature Backlog

 **Upcoming in prioritized order:*

-- Feature: Add Average position finish to the leaderboard and make leaderboard sortable.
-  - Dropdown to choose view type on leaderboard
-  - Defect: Make league leaderboard more mobile friendly, currently getting cutoff in mobile app
 - Defect: Player Statistics
   - Highlights: Best Commander, Best Color, Worst Color all not working. (only when 10 or more games played maybe?)
   - Commander Statistics, Color Statistics, Recent Match History are all not mobile friendly tables/views